MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Performance Evaluation on Unseen Objects

 For vision, the zero-shot simulation model (DI-AbsT) attains a lower LPIPS (0.3119) than the fine-tuned models, but with markedly worse PSNR (17.79).
 This pattern suggests that the simulation-only model produces sharp but structurally inconsistent predictions, likely driven by simulated priors, which can yield favorable perceptual scores while failing to match the real scene.
 This behavior is also visible in \cref{fig:model}.
-Real-world fine-tuning primarily addresses the larger domain gap in the tactile modality, leading to large gains in tactile metrics.
-The small increase in vision LPIPS reflects a secondary trade-off under joint multi-task optimization, while preserving the main objective of recovering accurate contact geometry and tactile deformation.
+After real-data fine-tuning, the vision outputs show improved pixel-level agreement with the real targets, as reflected by higher PSNR.

+The DI-ResT reconstruction results in \cref{fig:unseen} also reveal several limitations in vision reconstruction.
+Due to the spatial multiplexing design of MuxGel, the model receives limited color and texture evidence for recovering the hidden visual content, which can lead to over-smoothed predictions.
+The avocado example represents a typical failure case of near-black artifacts in vision reconstruction, as its large, dark, and weakly textured surface produces visual signals that are close to the low-intensity sensor background.
+This case shows that the current vision reconstruction is less reliable for low-light and low-texture objects, which we plan to address through lighting-aware augmentation, stronger image priors, and temporal consistency in future work.

 Next, we evaluated the reconstruction performance of the fine-tuned DI-ResT model across checkerboard configurations, as detailed in \cref{table:config_ablation}.
 The results reveal a clear modality trade-off driven by the physical layout of the sensor.